Domestic Assault Charges

 Sometimes one spouse will attempt to use an allegation of domestic assault or even sexual assault, to exclude the other spouse from the matrimonial home as part of an overall tactic related to property and custody issues.
 In such cases, the individual charged is banished from the matrimonial home and contact with children must be arranged through a third party.

-An individual charged with a domestic assault, who has no history of assaultive behaviour in the domestic context, will ordinarily be granted bail on terms that they have no direct or indirect contact with the complainant.
+An individual charged with a domestic assault, who has no history of assaultive or violent behaviour in the domestic context, will ordinarily be granted bail on terms that they have no direct or indirect contact with the complainant.
 Ordinarily, they will be forced to move out of the spousal residence and reside with their surety or elsewhere.
-Depending on the seriousness of the allegations, an individual’s liberty may be significantly restricted so as to protect the complainant from further assaultive behaviour.
-Regrettably, there have been a number of cases where individuals who were released on bail for domestic assault have committed further serious offences against the complainant.
+Depending on the seriousness of the allegations, an individual’s liberty may be significantly restricted so as to protect the complainant from further violent and assaultive behaviour.
+Regrettably, there have been a number of cases where individuals who were released on bail for domestic violence have committed further serious offences against the complainant.